10 Tips for improving labour management in construction

 10. Track key performance indicators (KPIs)

 Tracking KPIs is among the most important aspects of parsing construction workforce data.
 It can tell you what aspects of your strategy are working and which need a revamp.
-A lack of understanding regarding KPIs in the construction industry is partially to blame for the lack of digitization up until this point.
-Companies are now scrambling to implement better tracking as key parts of their empires move online.
+A lack of understanding regarding KPIs in the construction industry is partially to blame for the lack of digitization up until now.
+Companies are scrambling to implement better tracking as key parts of their empires move online.

 Less downtime